RisingStack/react-easy-state/CONTRIBUTING.md

 ## Linters

 This project is using [ESLint](https://eslint.org/) for linting and [Prettier](https://prettier.io/) for code formatting.
 Please follow their standards on contributing.
 Your code is automatically formatted on saving a file when using [VSCode](https://code.visualstudio.com/) or [Atom](https://atom.io/).
 [Husky](https://github.com/typicode/husky) ensures that your changes are properly linted before making a commit.
-If you want to lint manually, you can use `lint` and `lint-fix` npm scripts to lint the source code and `lint-tests` or `lint-tests-fix` to lint the test files.
+If you want to lint manually, you can use `lint` and `lint --fix` npm scripts to lint the source code and the test files.

 ## Tests